linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 18. A bank has issued a six-month, 2 million negotiable CD with a 0.52 percent quoted annual interest rate (iCD, sp).
 (LG 5-2) a.
 Calculate the bond equivalent yield and the EAR on the CD.

 b.
 How much will the negotiable CD holder receive at maturity?
 c.
-Immediately after the CD is issued, the secondary market price on the  \$2 million CD falls to\$ 1,998,750.
+Immediately after the CD is issued, the secondary market price on the $2 million CD falls to $1,998,750.
 Calculate the new secondary market quoted yield, the bond equivalent yield, and the EAR on the 2 million face value CD.

 19. A bank has issued a six-month, 5 million negotiable CD with a 0.35 percent quoted annual interest rate (iCD, sp).
 (LG 5-2) a.
 Calculate the bond equivalent yield and the EAR on the CD.

 b.
 How much will the negotiable CD holder receive at maturity?
 c.
-Immediately after the CD is issued, the secondary market price on the  \$5 million CD falls to\$ 4,994,500.
+Immediately after the CD is issued, the secondary market price on the $5 million CD falls to $4,994,500.
 Calculate the new secondary market quoted yield, the bond equivalent yield, and the EAR on the 5 million face value CD.

 20. You have just purchased a three-month, 500,000 negotiable CD, which will pay a 5.5 percent annual interest rate.
 (LG 5-2) a.
 If the market rate on the CD rises to 6 percent, what is its current market value?

 b.
 If the market rate on the CD falls to 5.25 percent, what is its current market value?

-# SEARCH THE SITE
+#### Search the Site

 Go to the Bureau of Public Debt website at www.treasurydirect.gov and find the latest information on 13-week and 26-week Treasury bill auctions using the following steps.

 Under "Financial Institutions," click on "Auction Announcements and Results."
 Click on "Bill."
 Click on "Term: 13-Week."
 Under the column, "Competitive Results," click on "PDF."
 This will bring the file onto your computer that contains the relevant data.
 This will bring up the relevant information.
 Repeat the process, clicking on "Term: 26-week."

-# Questions
+##### Questions

 1. What are the high, low, and median prices on the most recent issues?
 2. What is the dollar value of tendered and accepted bids for the most recent issues?
 3. What is the dollar value of noncompetitive bids on the most recent issues?

-# SEARCH THE SITE
+#### Search the Site

 Go to the Federal Reserve website at www.federalreserve.gov and find the most recent information on prime versus commercial paper rates using the following steps.
 Click on “Selected Interest Rates” and then on the most recent date.
 This will bring up the relevant data (“Commercial Paper, Nonfinancial, 3-Month” and “Bank prime loan”).

-# Questions
+##### Questions

 1. By how much have the prime rate and commercial paper rate changed since December 2016?
 2. Calculate the average spread between the prime rate and the commercial paper rate over the last year.
 How does this compare to the spread seen in the fall of 2008?